jmb6/ugoira-convert/readme.md

 		}
 	}

+When `ugconv::convert` returns, the ID/URL, meta, and zip parameters are cleared.

 For further usage, read the public definitions, functions, and methods in `ugconv.hpp`.

 The `context` object is **not** thread-safe.
 If you wish to run multiple download/conversion jobs in parallel, you must use multiple context objects.